 The XC4000 family of LCA devices permits CLB look-up tables to be configured as user RAM.
-This Application Note provides background information for users of the feature, and discusses a variety of applications.
+This Application Note provides background information for users of the feature, and points out the need for carefully designed control logic.
+The Application Note, High-Speed RAM Design in XC4000 (XAPP 042, page 8-139), shows a rugged, simple and elegant solution to this problem.